nandhuraja2001/100DaysOfCoding/README.md

 "PugsMugs" for multiple of 3 and 7
 "MugsJugs" for multiple of 3 and 5
 "PugsJugs" for multiple of 5 and 7](Day25.md)
+26. [N numbers are given in the input.
+Read them and print their sum.
+The first line of input contains the integer N, which is the number of integers to follow.
+Each of the next N lines contains one integer.
+Print the sum of these N integers.](Day26.md)